 I am a lawyer in International Law (Master degree) and specialised in Human Rights (post Master) from the Faculty of Law and Political sciences of Aix-en-Provence.
 I started a Ph.D. in Legal Anthropology at the University of Strasbourg conducting a 3 years’ research in northern Quebec with Innuat people from 2006 to 2009.
 I joined the ECI team in 2012 to promote Ecocide as a crime, as I believe it is the most efficient way to protect our environment, our health and the life of future generations from corporates’ greed.
 I started the campaign in France, and I am one of the spokespersons to the media and at public events in Europe.
-I helped to draft the Charter of Brussels, I work on promoting it worldwide and I am also coordinating the international legal working group to propose an amendment to the International Criminal Court Statute.
+I helped to draft the Charter of Brussels, I work on promoting it worldwide and in 2016 I was also involved in coordinating an international legal working group to propose an amendment to the International Criminal Court Statute.
+In 2019 I gave a presentation to the French Citizen’s Assembly on the concept of ecocide law.
+The result was that the assembly recommended that the French government support ecocide law at the international level and that it should be included within French national law.
+In November 2020 it was announced that I was to sit on an international panel of lawyers to produce a definition of Ecocide Law at the request of a number of Swedish parliamentarians.
+For more information on the drafting panel please visit: www.stopecocide.earth

-Prisca Merz is the initiator of the European Citizens’ Initiative End Ecocide in Europe.
+Prisca Merz is the initiator of the European Citizens’ Initiative and founder of End Ecocide in Europe.
 From May 2012 to January 2014, she built and led the team and represented the entirely volunteers-run and fully independent initiative externally on a voluntary basis, next to a full time job at Imperial College London.
-Now she is a member of the Steering Group and focuses mainly on the legal and research work on ending ecocide.
+She went on to be a member of the Steering Group and focused mainly on the legal and research work on ending ecocide.

 Co-founder and president of the NatureRights movement and key player in organisation and finance of the End Ecocide on Earth movement.
-Samanta had a pivotal role in the organisation of the Third Rights of Nature Tribunal in Parish, France.
+Samanta had a pivotal role in the organisation of the Third Rights of Nature Tribunal in Paris, France 2015.

 Emilie Gaillard holds two Master degrees in business law.
 In December 2008, she graduated with a Phd entitled « Future Generations and Private Law” (published LGDJ, 2011, 666p).